 Furthermore, you can use WP-Retina-2X WordPress plugin for retina image support in WordPress for retina displays.

-I hope this guide help you to optimize images in WordPress.
+I hope this guide helps you to optimize images in WordPress.
 Share other techniques and tools you use to optimize images in WordPress, via the comment section below.
 Have a question regarding this topic, post it via comments.
 I will be happy to answer.

 You may also like to read: